Arrange Act Assert

 AI applications are shifting from monolithic large language models to modular, multi-agent systems—a transformation that enhances performance, flexibility, and maintainability.

-In my talk about AI Agents last September, I said AI agents would become increasingly popular, and today, we see this shift happening across industries.
-By breaking down complex tasks into specialized components, engineers can design smarter, more scalable AI workflows.
+In my talk about AI Agents last September, I said AI agents would become increasingly popular.
+Today, we see this shift happening across industries.
+By breaking down complex tasks into specialised components, engineers can design smarter, more scalable AI workflows.

 In this guide, we'll explore four key multi-agent patterns, using travel booking as an example.
 You'll learn how to choose the right pattern for your application, implementation strategies, and error-handling techniques to build robust multi-agent AI systems.